jplf/radiog/frontend/README.md

 ```
 These commands should be executed in the `frontend` directory.
 The code of the application is fetched from github.
 Versions of *node* and *npm* are checked.
 The `PATH` must be updated to give access to the content of `node_modules/.bin/`, i.e. `ng`.
+Note that it may be necessary to update the code, nodejs, angular and that may cause a lot of hassles.

 It is also possible to rebuild the application from scratch.
 ```